 Th

 ank you letters encourage me to think that someone else, not yet introduced to my great-grandmother, may appreciate her story.
 And so, I will continue to respond to invitations.
 Contact me and we’ll have a conversation.
-I have one date for the new year confirmed.

 Contact me: oavveld1903@gmail.com